During the Rose Festival, Kazanlak has a lot to offer in terms of cultural, historic and social events across the town and the surrounding villages.

 Location of Buzludzha Monument and How to Get There

 Buzludzha peak is visible from anywhere in Kazanlak, just look up north towards the Balkan mountains and you will be able to see it.
-It is 24km from Kazanlak, you can either go there by car or take a bus to one of the villages in the vicinity of the mountain (Shipka, Kran, Enina) and hike up the mountain on one of the hiking routes (3-4 hours).
+It is 24km from Kazanlak, you can either go there by car, take a tour for tourists to Buzludzha, or take a bus to one of the villages in the vicinity of the mountain (Shipka, Kran, Enina) and hike up the mountain on one of the hiking routes (3-4 hours).

 Make sure you prepare for high-altitude weather even during the summer!
 You should know, entering the monument might be hard as the entrances are closed and security is appointed to guard it.